UseeltSystem/YaPo/README.md

 Hi!
-In order to run this programming language, we must open cmd, and enter the cd command (the path to the folder with the programming language), I wish you luck!
+In order to run this programming language, we need to open cmd, and enter the cd command (the path to the folder with the programming language), then we simply enter YaPo.py , and done!
+Good luck!